sigino/CarmaLinkAPI/configurationDataCreateUpdateCommandsPUT.md

 Location: true/false
 Buzzer: high/medium/off
 OptionalConditions: N/A
-OptionalParams: N/A
-Description: Reports overspeeding - Reports occurrences of driving while the parking brake is engaged.
+Description: Reports occurrences of driving while the parking brake is engaged.

 **Seatbelt Not In Use Report**
 URL: `/seatbelt`